dbsloan/msc_tree_resampling/README.md

                           See example file in sample data.

+   Number of MP-EST searches to perform [Only relevant if --method=mpest]

+         --mpest_num    - default: 1

    Path and filename for the Rscript application installed on local machine
      [required if --method=star or --method=njst and not already in PATH]